vertig0ne/TheGuide/pages/03.media-servers/default.md

 [TOC]

 A vital cornerstone in our setup, at the end of the day the reason why we have gone to all these lengths is because we want our content everywhere that we are.
 There are several options, each have their own limitations and benefits.
 We don't want to start nor get in the middle of any arguments here.
 The goal of the guide is to provide you all the options and decide for yourself.
 So check out the rundown below of all the pros and cons of each.
+You are able to use combinations of Media Server applications however we would not recommend having the media exist on 2 Media Servers (eg. Music on both Plex and AirSonic).

 ## Audio and Video